frascu/varieteebot/README.md

 Every day the telegram bot extracts today's tees with web scraping and sends the images and the titles on a public telegram channel.

 ## Implementation
-You can find the code in my GitHub repository: [varieteebot](https://github.com/frascu/varieteebot).

 The repository contains mainly three files:
 * **tee.py**: it contains the function `get_tees` that returns a list of objects of type `Image`.
 Each object contains: